TraGicCode/tragiccode-azure_key_vault/README.md

       key_replacement_token: '-'
 ```

+### A note on secret keys

+KeyVault secret names can only contain the characters `0-9`, `a-z`, `A-Z`, and `-`.

+When relying on automatic parameter lookup, this is almost always going to contain the module delimiter (`::`) or underscores.

+This module will automatically convert the variable name to a valid value by replacing every invalid character with the `key_replacement_token` value, which defaults to `-`.

+For example, the hiera variable `puppetdb::master::config::puppetdb_server` will automatically be converted to `puppetdb--master--config--puppetdb-server` before being queried up in KeyVault.

+When troubleshooting, you can run hiera from the commandline with the `--explain` option to see the key name being used :

+      Using normalized KeyVault secret key for lookup: puppetdb--master--config--puppetdb-server

 ## How it's secure by default

 In order to prevent accidental leakage of your secrets throughout all of the locations puppet stores information the returned value of the `azure_key_vault::secret` function & Hiera backend return a string wrapped in a Sensitive data type.
 Lets look at an example of what this means and why it's important.
 Below is an example of pulling a secret and trying to output the value in a notice function.